 User onboarding is about winning over customers for the long term.
 So make that more of a possibility by getting to know them.
 Establish a relationship with your users by asking them what brings them to your product, and what they’d like to use it for.
 Just like Trello does in this example.

 Trello does a fantastic job at getting to know its first-time users throughout their onboarding journey.
 Trello doesn’t stop at getting and using someone’s name; they understand why someone is using the platform and what they hope to get out of it.

 As mentioned in Trello’s onboarding case study from Growth.Design, Trello reported a 36% lift in activation using a mix of personalization tactics in onboarding users.
 By getting to know someone better, Trello is building a relationship with the user and tailoring the onboarding experience.

 As you can see in the screenshot above, the example board name is what Trello suggests after users say they intend to use Trello for marketing.
 It’s a small touch that makes the app more relevant to the user and encourages a longer customer lifespan.

 Trello also manages to add a touch of personality, a playful way to introduce its user interface, and incorporate a completion bar on the left-hand side of this onboarding screen—all of these are great UX features to create happy users.

-They don’t stop there; Zendesk takes things a step further by providing checklists tailored to customer needs.
+But they don’t stop there; Zendesk takes things a step further by providing checklists tailored to customer needs.
 Their ‘get started’ checklist is a fantastic example of managing expectations and ensuring the completion of the user onboarding process.

 What's more, Datacamp offers users the option to skip their onboarding tour altogether.
 Perhaps a user doesn’t feel like they need to take it—kudos to your marketing and sales team.